English

 1 credit

 This survey of American literature, focusing on the twentieth and twenty-first centuries, examines its selections through the overlapping lenses of personal and national identity.
 As they study the journeys of others to discover and define themselves in America, students reflect on their own experiences, asking in what ways, if any, is there a unifying American experience?
 How does our environment—American or otherwise—shape us?
 Students build on their earlier study of the fundamentals of close reading and academic composition by thinking critically about the connections between the personal, the social, and the textual.
 Writing in a range of modes, students seek to express themselves persuasively through the use of details and ideas drawn from reading and discussion.
 Identifying their individual writing processes, students discover strengths, address weaknesses, and devise strategies for revision.
-Texts may include Fitzgerald’s The Great Gatsby, Hurston’s Their Eyes Were Watching God, Krakauer’s Into the Wild, Kwok’s Girl in Translation, Salinger’s The Catcher in the Rye, Thurston’s How to Be Black, and Wilson’s Fences.
+Texts may include Fitzgerald’s The Great Gatsby, Hurston’s Their Eyes Were Watching God, Krakauer’s Into the Wild, Kwok’s Girl in Translation, Salinger’s The Catcher in the Rye, Cisneros’s The House on Mango Street, and Wilson’s Fences.

 American Identities—Honors; Grade 10